 Eczema Or Psoriasis

 For eczema and psoriasis sufferers, flare-ups after a workout are usually caused by the salts deposited on your skin from perspiration.
 The best way to combat this is to apply moisturizer to your skin before you exercise, as this helps protect skin from your salty sweat.
-Places, where your skin folds need extra attention, like the insides of your elbows, armpits, groin and behind the knees, as chafing from salt and sweat, can exacerbate these skin conditions.
-Also, be careful not to over-wash your skin, since this dries your skin out and makes eczema and psoriasis worse.
+Places where your skin folds need extra attention, like the insides of your elbows, armpits, groin and behind the knees, as chafing from salt and sweat, can exacerbate these skin conditions.
+Also, be careful not to over-wash your skin, since this dries your skin out7 and makes eczema and psoriasis worse.

 Rosacea sufferers often experience flare-ups caused by increased body temperatures and skin flushing due to exercise.
-To combat this, exercising in a cool environment, such as a gym with proper AC.
+To combat this, exercise in a cool environment8, such as a gym with proper AC.
 Another option is to choose an activity like swimming since water can keep your skin cool even though your internal temperature rises.
 But remember to moisturize well after swimming in a pool with chlorine, as this chemical has a drying effect on the skin.

 If a gym or pool isn’t within your options for exercise, try taking brisk walks through air-conditioned malls, or exercising in the cool early morning or late evening hours.
 If you work out and find yourself flushed or overheated, use a cool compress to apply to your skin’s problem areas after your workout.

 Again, exercise might be a challenge for those suffering from acne and other skin conditions, but the short-term problems will eventually give way to the long-term benefit, which is improved skin.